-The next thing you should do is notice if there are any other diagnostic fault codes.
+First, note if there are any other diagnostic fault codes.
 If any of them are intake/engine performance system related, diagnose them first.
-Misdiagnosis of these codes has been known to occur if someone diagnoses this code before any intake/engine performance related system codes have been thoroughly diagnosed and repaired.

-Make sure there are no intake or exhaust leaks.
+Misdiagnosis has been known to occur if a technician diagnoses this code before any intake/engine performance related system codes have been thoroughly diagnosed and dismissed.
+Insure there are no intake or exhaust leaks.
 An intake leak, or vacuum leak, makes the engine run lean.
-An exhaust leak gives the impression of a lean running engine by pulling air past the air fuel ratio/oxygen (AFR/O2) sensor.
+An exhaust leak gives the impression of a lean running engine by the air fuel ratio/oxygen (AFR/O2) sensor.

-Next, locate the bank 2 IMRC valve/sensor on your particular vehicle.
+The next step in this process is to locate the bank 2 IMRC valve/sensor on your particular vehicle.
 Once located, visually inspect the connectors and wiring.
 Look for rubbing, scraping, bare wires, worn spots or melted plastic connectors.
 Pull the connectors apart and carefully look at the terminals (the metal parts) inside the connectors.

 Check to make sure they are not burnt or corroded.
 If in doubt, get some Electrical Contact cleaner at any parts store if cleaning of the terminals is needed.
-If not possible, get some rubbing alcohol and a small plastic bristle brush to clean them.
+If not possible, get some rubbing alcohol and a small plastic bristle brush (worn out tooth brush) to clean them.
 Once cleaned, let them air dry.
 Pack the connector cavity with dielectric silicone compound (same stuff they use for light bulb sockets and spark plug wires) and reassemble.